TsarFox/rebuild/README.md

-An attempt at reimplementing Ken Silverman's Build engine, with the goal of being modular enough to host a modern Blood source port.
-The motivation comes from the fact that [BloodGDX][1], the current source port being recommended by many, is nonfree, and written in Java.

-Additionally, existing source ports such as [EDuke32][2] which are built upon Ken Silverman's codebase are filled with legacy cruft and are subject to the restrictions of the BUILD license.
+Rebuild is an attempt at reimplementing Ken Silverman's Build engine, with the goal of being modular enough to host modern source ports of any Build engine game.
+The motivation comes from the fact that [BloodGDX][1], the current recommended source port for Blood, is nonfree and written in Java.
+Additionally, other source ports such as [EDuke32][2] are built upon Ken Silverman's codebase, which is full of DOS-era optimizations like self-modifying code and a generous amount of globally-shared state.
+They're also subject to the restrictions of the BUILD license.

 # Roadmap

-- [ ] Implement usable parsers for the various Build engine formats.
+- [ ] Implement support for GRP archives.
-  - [x] Implement a GRP loader.
+  - [x] GRP parser.
+  - [x] Caching system.
+  - [ ] Proper path resolution.
-  - [ ] Implement a MAP parser.
+- [ ] Implement a timer.
-  - [ ] Implement an ART parser.
+- [ ] Implement support for ART bitmaps.
+  - [ ] PALETTE.DAT parser.
-  - [ ] Implement a VOX parser.
+  - [ ] ART parser.
+  - [ ] Efficient ART-to-bitmap conversion.
-  - [ ] Implement a PALETTE.DAT parser.
+- [ ] Implement support for Build's MAPs.
-  - [ ] Implement a TABLES.DAT parser.
+  - [ ] MAP parser.

 [1]: https://blood-wiki.org/index.php/BloodGDX